Calvinfr96/data-structures-and-algorithms/big_o_notation.md

     1. 4 assignments (```i++``` counts as an addition and assignment).
     2. 2 additions
     3. 1 comparison
     - This means there could be as many as 5n + 2 operations.
 However, the actual number of operations doesn't matter as much as the general trend of how the number of operations increases with respect to the input.
 For this function, the number of operations grows proportionally (linearly) with n.

+## Time Complexity
+- The first function has a constant number of operations regardless of n.
+This means that, as n increases, the amount of time it takes the function to execute will also remain fairly (not exactly) constant.
+- The second function has a number of operations that grows proportionally with n. this means that, as n increases, the amount of time it takes the function to execute will also grow linearly with n.